-Clearly in Orkney both ferry and air services require to be added into this hierarchy and are lifeline services for our island communities.
-Further, due to the dispersed nature of our population walking, wheeling, cycling and public transport (for those residing in areas without a bus route) is regularly unsuitable for everyday journeys.
+In Orkney, ferry and air services are fundamental to our transport hierarchy, particularly lifeline inter-island services to and from some of our most fragile and enterprising island communities.

+Due to the dispersed nature of our population, walking, wheeling, cycling and public transport (for those residing in areas without a bus route) can be unsuitable for everyday journeys.
+Active travel can however be encouraged at trip ends as well as measures which reduce the need to travel or travel as far i.e. community hubs.